Release Management Guide#

 # First run in dry-mode to see which commits will be cherry-picked.

-# If there are commits that we don't want to get applied ensure the version on
+# If there are commits that we don't want to get applied, ensure the

-# JIRA is set to the following release.
+# milestone on GitHub is set to the following release.

 # Update the maintenance branch with the previous commits